Quantcast

 Back in the 1830s, one bird’s nonchalant attitude won it the affection of the US Mint.

-Alexandru Micu by Alexandru Micu
+Alexandru MicubyAlexandru Micu

 in Economics

-The bald eagle stands today as the United States’ national bird and the centerpiece of its seal.
+The bald eagle (Haliaeetus leucocephalus) stands today as the United States’ national bird and the centerpiece of its seal.
 As such, this raptor has a long and rich tradition of appearing soaring or in-flight on the country’s legal tender, the U.S. dollar, and its denominations.
 But a little-known fact is that most dollar designs don’t simply depict a bald eagle — but the same bald eagle, named Peter.
-Its story began at the U.S. Mint on Philadelphia’s 7th street, Pennsylvania, almost two centuries ago, and continues on coinage minted in the country.
+Its story began at the U.S. Mint on Philadelphia’s 7th Street, Pennsylvania, almost two centuries ago, and continues on coinage minted in the country.

-But first, let’s start with asking:
+But first, let’s start by asking:

 Why is the bald eagle the United States’ national bird?

 Symbols are important for any country to rally around, especially young countries, and the US wanted one of its own, to represent its government in Pennsylvania and the will of its people.
 So, the Continental Congress, the country’s burgeoning administrative body, tasked Benjamin Franklin, Thomas Jefferson, and John Adams to design this Great Seal.
-It did not go as swimmingly as intended.
-The three could not come up with a design that would win the approval of Congress; neither did two subsequent committees.

 It was now June of 1782.
 Charles Thomson, the secretary of Congress, has handed in all the work submitted by the three committees, and he was asked to come up with the final design.
 Thomson picked and chose from these designs individual elements that he felt were most appropriate and collated them into a single seal.
 Among some of the changes that he made to the design was taking the eagle, which was submitted in a design by Pennsylvania lawyer William Barton, and making it more prominent.
-When the design was presented to Congress, Thomson further recommended that this eagle — a white heraldic eagle — be replaced with an American bald eagle.
-This design, complete with the recommended modification, was adopted on June 20th, 1782.

 Over time, as this design was applied to official documents, chiseled on public buildings, and government-related items such as flags and currency, the bald eagle imposed itself as an American icon.